kulpojke/geog441/README.md

 + <progress value="85" max="100" style="accent-color: red;"></progress> Build an application or module/library for accessing the [ESA Climate Data API](https://climate.esa.int/en/data/apis/)

 # Group Project

- # Final Project
- Below are detials of the final outline.
+Below are details of the group project.

  ## Final Project Outline - April 21st

-Submit a one page outline with the following sections:
+Submit a one-page outline with the following sections:
 	+ Introduction - Describe the setting and problem.
 Why is it important?
 	+ Background - What is the necessary context to understand the problem being addressed and what work has been done by others related to the problem.
 	+ Study Goals - What is the goal of the analysis.
 What will be delivered.